 For upgrading the CCI software, use the RMuninst scripts on the media for the program product.
-For other media, please use the instructions in this chapter to upgrade the CCI software.
+For other media, please use the following instructions to upgrade the CCI software.
 The instructions might be different on your platform.
-Please consult your operating system documentation (for example, UNIX man pages) for platform-specific command information.
+Please consult your operating system documentation (for example, UNIX main pages) for platform-specific command information.